-Area A U S NI Respects teachers and peers This section shows your approach to Works cooperatively This section shows your approach to learning and the level of application Works independently demonstrated in the identified areas.
-Is well prepared and brings equipment to class You will see a tick \checkmark in the relevant column. t 🔠 Completes homework and set tasks Column.
+Area Α U S NI Respects teachers and peers This section shows your approach to Works cooperatively learning and the level of application Works independently demonstrated in the identified areas.
+Is well prepared and brings equipment to class You will see a tick 🗸 in the relevant column.
+Completes homework and set tasks column.